 Unfortunately, these wraps are only available in one size.
 Though the size may fit everybody, some people enjoy larger wraps for more compression.
 The cotton material is soft and will be comfortable, but it could cause chafing or a rash if used for too long.

-Along with 4.7 out of 5 stars on Amazon, this product has been reviewed by YouTubers, so you’ll be able to see the product work in real life.
+This product has been reviewed by YouTubers, so you’ll be able to see the product work in real life.

 Stoic Wrist Wraps are made of durable nylon material and high-quality velcro straps.
 They’ll wick away moisture to avoid chafing while still staying tight to your wrist for maximum support.